biocore/qiime/doc/scripts/check_id_map.rst

 		Use -B if variable length barcodes are present to suppress warnings about barcodes of unequal length. [default: False] -p, `-`-disable_primer_check
-		Use -p to disable checks for primers. [default: False]
+		Use -p to disable checks for primers. [default: False] -v, `-`-verbose
+		Turn on this flag to disable verbose output.  [default: True]

 **Output:**